hmcts/darts-gateway/README.md

 #### Prerequisites

 For this project to build successfully and run against the local darts api code, you need the darts open api artifact in your local repository.
-This is likely already in jitpack anyhow.
+This is likely already in Azure Devops Artifacts which can be found in https://dev.azure.com/hmcts/Artifacts/_artifacts/feed/hmcts-lib.

 #### Environment variables